 We ourselves have used the Debian “flavour” of Linux as our own preferred desktops and servers for many years and have installed it on countless computers, laptops and netbooks of varying specifications, manufacturers and ages.

 In the last 6 or 7 years, however, we have moved over to MX-linux on our own and our clients’ computers.
 MX-linux is actually based on Debian but has been adapted to be very slick and amazingly easy to install and use, with most of the most commonly used software already installed and integrated.
 Everything is quick and easy to upgrade, keeping all packages up-to-date and secure.
 You can even try out a full version by starting up your computer using a “live system” on a USB stick.
 No need to install it to try it!

 Unlike Microsoft and Apple, everything Linux is free, not only in terms of cost but also because the source code is free.
 This means that the usual licensing issues don’t apply and you can install it legally on as many computers as you wish.

 Linux has many other advantages over Windows or Mac:

 - Linux systems are very stable and rarely crash; if there is a problem, the whole system doesn’t go down and that “blue screen of death” familiar to Windows users is not a worry for Linux users.

-- With Linux you will have access to free software which numbers in the tens of thousands!
+- With Linux, you will have access to free software which numbers in the tens of thousands of programs!
 This includes just about anything you can imagine, such as games, educational software, image, video and audio editing programs, office suites, DVD conversion and burning tools, music recording software and much more!
 One very nice aspect of these repositories is that the software found in them has already been tested for compatibility and safety.